fsantanna/pingus/ceu/README.md

 The clickable *blue dots* in the world map of Pingus transit to ambience story screens (@FIG_REF[[story-anim.gif]]).
-A story is composed of multiple pages and inside each page, the words of the story appear incrementally over time.
+A story is composed of multiple pages and, inside each page, the words of the story appear incrementally over time.
 A first click in the button `>>>` fast forwards the words to show the full page.